Once you try these Chocolate Chip Pudding Cookies, you’ll insist on making cookies with pudding in the mix again and again. It has magical powders.

-But to help heat up the house I’ve devised a plan… keep the stove and oven going as much as possible!*
+Since I am such a smarty, I’ve devised a plan to help keep the house warm… keep the stove and oven going as much as possible!

-While cookies don’t taste very different than the typical chocolate chip cookie, they are texturally different.
-They are so soft!!
-Pillowy!
-I love soft cookies like this so I wanted to eat them all but held back at 2 and sent the rest far, far away with Price to share with his office.
-But I’m totally hooked so I’m gonna have to remember to get some more pudding to have on hand.
-Maybe even in other flavors…
+I love soft cookies like this so I wanted to eat them all!!
+I resisted, and held back at 2 and sent the rest far, far away with Price to share with his office.
+But I’m totally hooked so I’m gonna have to remember to get some more pudding to have on hand for when I make them when another craving hits.

 Chocolate Chip Pudding Cookies